speedo25/Drone-detection-using-Image-Processing/README.md

 # Drone-detection-using-Image-Processing
-Dronedetection with the Raspberry Pi, Python, and OpenCV
+Drone detection with the Raspberry Pi, Python, and OpenCV